This Atlanta jail will transform into a center for justice and equity

 Atlanta community members who led the project’s task force argue that replacing the jail will make the city safer.
 “People need services, not jail cells,” they write in a new task force report.
 “The best way to make our city safer is to make it an equitable city.
 To ensure that opportunities, jobs, and wellness are available to all our city’s residents, including the most vulnerable and marginalized.
 People do not steal food from the grocery store because they love committing crimes—they steal because they are hungry.
 It is in everyone’s interest to allow all people to have economic opportunity.”

 The city is expected to choose a path this year, but the process may be accelerated as the protests over police brutality have focused public attention on the criminal justice system.
-The mayor recently proposed a new $400 million bond to pay for repurposing the center.
+The mayor recently proposed a new $400 million bond, some of which will be used to pay for repurposing the center.
 “You’re starting to see political will,” says Van Buren.
 “You can see it all over the country.
 All of a sudden, now we’re ready to put money into something different.”

 Smaller changes, she says, are not enough.
 In the past, architects like Frank Gehry worked on designing prisons that were more humane and better-looking.
 “Architects still are trying to deal with that system,” Van Buren says.
 “And we’re like, that system is structurally racist, and you can’t make it look better and solve the problem.
 That’s not the problem to be solving.”